 A diagnosis of Rheumatoid Arthritis (RA) can be scary.
 Being diagnosed as a child or at a young age can be downright daunting and terrifying.
 I saw it as a lifetime sentence of increasing pain and immobility compounded with cocktails of medication.

-As I grew with this disease I became more and more aware of my inability to live under these guides.
-Over the years I have spent countless hours researching alternative treatments in hope of changing this path.
+As I grew with this RA I became more and more aware of my inability to live under these guides.
+Over the years I have spent countless hours researching treatments in hope of changing this path.
 I wanted an active lifestyle and was simply not comfortable with the amount of medication required to do so.
 I was so frustrated at how complicated it was to find information.
 Why couldn’t anyone be straightforward about this stuff?
 I found a new doctor that helped guide my journey and have since taken control of my RA in a way that I am comfortable with.
-It’s no wonder drug, but it has been a life changer for me and many others that I now know.
-For almost ten years now I have been able to lead a life with more freedom and mobility, while on less medication, then I ever imagined possible.
+It’s no cure, but it has been a life changer for me and many others that I now know.
+For more than ten years now I have been able to lead a life with more freedom and mobility, while on less medication, then I ever imagined possible.

 I want to do whatever I can to make it easier for others like me.
 This blog is an opportunity for me to do just that.
 I’m not a doctor…Just someone with a lifetime of experience that is willing to share a very personal journey in hopes that it may serve as a resource for someone else.
 It is a place for me to find a little peace and hopefully for others to take away some bit of information or comfort that may help in their journey.